wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 1. <a target="_blank" href="https://medium.com/bb-tutorials-and-thoughts/practice-enough-with-these-questions-for-the-ckad-exam-2f42d1228552">Practice enough</a>

-   ### Use play environments

-8. Use playground instances to use kubectl commands in a Kubernetes cluster (60 minutes at a time) :

-   KodeKloud instances come up the quickest.

-   Coursera makes use of Google cloud, requiring copy and pasting of accounts and passwords, bringing up CLI, creating environment variables, etc. every time.

-   KataKoda, <a target="_blank" href="https://learn.openshift.com/playgrounds/">Red Hat's OpenShift Playground</a> using its "oc" CLI program.
-The KataKoda playground environment is pre-loaded with Source-to-Image (S2I) builders for Java (Wildfly), Javascript (Node.JS), Perl, PHP, Python and Ruby.
-Templates are also available for MariaDB, MongoDB, MySQL, PostgreSQL and Redis.

    ### Build speed

 1. See 3 preview exam questions (with answer explained) after signing up at <a target="_blank" href="https://killer.sh/">https://killer.sh</a> (Killer Shell's) CKA/CKAD Simulator</a> provides close replica of the CKAD exam browser terminal with 20 CKAD and 25 CKA questions, at 29.99€ for two sessions (before 10% discount).
 Each session includes 36 hours of access to a cluster environment.
 They recommend you start the first session when you’re at the beginning of your CKA or CKAD journey.